theheking/intro-to-r/content/4_dplyr.md

 You only need to install a package once, but you need to load it every time you open a new R session and want to use that package.

 > Hint: Some libraries are not available via the `install.packages` function, especially Bioconductor.
-For example, DESeq2 used for differential expression analysis  (https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
-To do this copy the code into the console.
+For example, `DESeq2` which is used for differential expression analysis  (https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
+To do this, copy the code into the console.
 >
 > This is for demonstration purposes only so I have commented it out (we are not running differential expression analysis in this workshop)
 > ```